dcharb78/UFRFv2/UFRF-Graphene/CONTRIBUTING.md

 # Contributing

-We welcome academic, non-commercial contributions (analysis scripts, replication data, protocol refinements).
+We welcome all contributions (analysis scripts, replication data, protocol refinements).
+This repository is in the public domain under CC0 1.0, so contributions will be dedicated to the public domain as well.

 ## How to contribute
 1. Fork the repo and create a branch.